 Luigi Maramotti, chairman of Italian fashion house Max Mara, is the second generation to lead the family-owned business.
 Maramotti has been at the helm of the company since the passing of his father and founder of the company Achille Maramotti in 2005 and has overseen the company’s expansion into markets like China, Russia, India and Brazil.

-The privately-owned company reported revenues of €1.34 billion in 2014, and Maramotti said in an interview that in 2015, sales increased in the single digits across all of the 100 countries it operates in.
+The privately-owned company reported revenues of €1.34 billion in 2014, the last year it made its financial results public, and Maramotti said in an interview that in 2015, sales increased in the single digits across all of the 100 countries it operates in.
 Italy, which accounts for 40 percent of sales, posted growth for the first time.

 Maramotti keeps the company a family affair, helped by his brother Ignazio and sister Ludovica in running the business.
 The three have said they aim to continue their father's ethos of providing high-quality and design-forward clothing.